Consolidation of the Cuban Revolution: Rebel victory

-Tribunals and first reforms
+Tribunals and executions

 The first major political crisis arose over what to do with the captured Batista officials who had perpetrated the worst of the repression.
 During the rebellion against Batista's dictatorship, the general command of the rebel army, led by Fidel Castro, introduced into the territories under its control the 19th-century penal law commonly known as the Ley de la Sierra (Law of the Sierra).
 This law included the death penalty for serious crimes, whether perpetrated by the Batista regime or by supporters of the revolution.
 In 1959 the revolutionary government extended its application to the whole of the republic and to those it considered war criminals, captured and tried after the revolution.
 According to the Cuban Ministry of Justice, this latter extension was supported by the majority of the population, and followed the same procedure as those in the Nuremberg trials held by the Allies after World War II.

 To implement a portion of this plan, Castro named Guevara commander of the La Cabaña Fortress prison, for a five-month tenure (2 January through 12 June 1959).
 Guevara was charged by the new government with purging the Batista army and consolidating victory by exacting "revolutionary justice" against those regarded as traitors, chivatos (informants) or war criminals.
 As commander of La Cabaña, Guevara reviewed the appeals of those convicted during the revolutionary tribunal process.
 The tribunals were conducted by 2–3 army officers, an assessor, and a respected local citizen.
 On some occasions the penalty delivered by the tribunal was death by firing-squad.
 Raúl Gómez Treto, senior legal advisor to the Cuban Ministry of Justice, has argued that the death penalty was justified in order to prevent citizens themselves from taking justice into their own hands, as had happened twenty years earlier in the anti-Machado rebellion.
 Biographers note that in January 1959 the Cuban public was in a "lynching mood", and point to a survey at the time showing 93% public approval for the tribunal process.
 Moreover, a 22 January 1959, Universal Newsreel broadcast in the United States and narrated by Ed Herlihy featured Fidel Castro asking an estimated one million Cubans whether they approved of the executions, and being met with a roaring "¡Si!" (yes).

-With between 1,000 and 20,000 Cubans estimated to have been killed at the hands of Batista's collaborators, and many of the accused war criminals sentenced to death accused of torture and physical atrocities, the newly empowered government carried out executions, punctuated by cries from the crowds of "¡al paredón!" ([to the] wall!)
+Between 1,000 and 20,000 Cubans are estimated to have been killed at the hands of Batista's collaborators, and many of those sentenced to death were accused of having committed torture and physical atrocities.
+The newly empowered government carried out executions, punctuated by cries from the crowds of "¡al paredón!" ([to the] wall!)
 It is widely believed that those executed were guilty of the crimes of which they were accused, but that the trials did not follow due process.